crossplane/docs/content/master/concepts/environment-configs.md

 weight: 75
 state: alpha
 alphaVersion: "1.11"
-description: "Environment Configurations or EnvironmentConfigs are an in-memory datastore used in Compositions"
+description: "Environment Configurations or EnvironmentConfigs are an in-memory datastore used in patching Compositions"
 ---

 <!--